driessamyn/kapper/docs/guide/philosophy.md

 ### 3. Transparency

 **What you write is what gets executed.
-No magic, no hidden behavior.**
+No magic, no hidden behaviour.**

 ```kotlin
 // This code...